JonatanN3/Building-and-Managing-an-Active-Directory-Environment-in-Microsoft-Azure/README.md

 **Explanation:** By joining the workstation to the domain, it becomes part of the Active Directory environment.
 This integration allows administrators to manage the computer, apply group policies, and provide users with domain-based sign-in access.

 <h2>Phase 3: Automating User Creation with PowerShell</h2>
 After establishing the domain environment, the next phase focuses on automating user account creation using PowerShell.
-This demonstrates how repetitive administrative tasks can be completed more efficiently and consistently through scripting.
+This demonstrates how repetitive administrative tasks can be completed more efficiently and consistently through scripting.<br><br>

 **Open and Review the PowerShell Script**
 <img width="1536" height="1024" alt="LabB5" src="https://github.com/user-attachments/assets/68ebdb74-5546-4aa7-ad3b-8037a289df22" />